vulinh64/vulinh64.github.io/blog/2026-05-12-just-how-bad-is-lombok-data-for-jpa.md

 :::note[A note on the research process]

 At one point during the investigation, Anthropic's AI assistant forcefully terminated my chat session.
 The likely culprit was a `StackOverflowError` or `OutOfMemoryError` triggered while analysing the stack traces, as Anthropic apparently saw this as self-sabotage in progress and pulled the plug before the AI could take the blame.
 I like to think it was an act of corporate self-preservation.
 Either way, I took it as a sign that we were on to something.
+If the stack traces can overflow an AI session, they can certainly overflow yours.

 :::